Grass Widow

-Grass Widow is an American indie rock band from San Francisco, California.
+Grass Widow was an American indie rock band from San Francisco, California.
 Their music has been described as discordant and lo-fi, and connected to the post-punk roots of the members of the band.

+History

-The band was formed in 2007 with members from the band Shitstorm.
-All three members share vocal duties.
-Hannah Lew plays bass, Raven Mahon plays guitar and Lillian Maring plays the drums.
-The band mentions in interviews their intentionally collaborative creative process, and their focus on sustainability in their music careers, opting to tour for only two weeks at a time to stay connected with friends and family.
-Songs are created together in their San Francisco practice space and all contribute equally to the work of the band.
+Grass Widow was formed in San Francisco in 2007, by former members of the band Shitstorm.
+Hannah Lew played bass, Raven Mahon played guitar and Lillian Maring played the drums, with all three members sharing vocal duties.
+The band mentioned in interviews their intentionally collaborative creative process, and their focus on sustainability in their music careers, opting to tour for only two weeks at a time to stay connected with friends and family.
+Songs were created together in their San Francisco practice space and all members contributed equally to the work of the band.

+Their second album, Past Time, was released on Kill Rock Stars in 2010.
+Their third album, Internal Logic was self-released on their own label, HLR, in 2012.

-Members of the band are often asked about the fact that the band is all-women and about their feminism, and have responded with a quote from Gina Birch: "And you ask me if I’m a Feminist?
+Members of the band were often asked about the fact that the band is all-women and about their feminism, and have responded with a quote from Gina Birch: "And you ask me if I’m a Feminist?
 Why the hell would I not be?!"
-They cite influences like Neo Boys and Kleenex, they also note Roy Wood's The Move and The Kinks as a major source of inspiration.
+They cited influences like Neo Boys and Kleenex, they also note Roy Wood's The Move and The Kinks as a major source of inspiration.

-The band dissolved circa 2013, members pursuing their respective projects.
+The band dissolved circa 2013, with members moving on to pursue other projects.

-Their namesake term grass widow, shared across Germanic languages, is of various shared meanings tied to abandonment, but now often refers to a divorced and/or promiscuous woman, or a wife whose husband is away.
+Their namesake term grass widow, shared across Germanic languages, often refers to a promiscuous woman, a wife whose husband is away, or an unmarried mother who claims to be a widow to save her reputation.